What is a RADAR Key & How to Use One

 Tips for Using a RADAR Key

-While RADAR keys are designed to make access easier, there are a few things to keep in mind when using them:
+While these keys are designed to make access easier, there are a few etiquette tips to keep in mind for the best experience.

 Final Thoughts

 A RADAR key may be small, but it can be a big help in making everyday life more accessible.
-By providing quick and independent access to toilets across the UK, it gives disabled people more freedom and confidence when out in public.
+By providing quick and independent access to toilets across the UK, it gives disabled people more freedom and confidence.
+It is a simple tool that removes a major barrier to socialising and travelling.

 If you want to get your own RADAR key, check out Disability Rights UK to order one online.